AnujYadav17/HOTSTAR/README.md

 # HOTSTAR
-This webpage is the clone page of the entertainment platform Jio hotstar.
+This webpage is the clone of webpage of the entertainment platform Jio hotstar.